Skin Care Emulsion – Complete Guide

 Mature

-Emulsions can also infuse the skin with multiple anti-aging properties.
+Emulsions can also infuse the skin with multiple anti-ageing properties.

 Dry

 If you find that your skin is severely dry, you can benefit from using an emulsion.
-Emulsions will heal dehydrated skin too.
-However, emulsions will be especially helpful for dry skin when they are paired with a moisturizer.
+Emulsions will also heal dehydrated skin.

 Sensitive